-The history of Black people in this country I is a complex, engaging and thoughtcompelling history, a history of Holocaust and enduring hope; of savage enslavement and yet an unsupressable desire and demand for freedom.
-It is a history of an awesome and undeserved suffering and an amazing selfhealing of a people in the process of bringing health to a sick society which refuses to recognize its illness or the racial and religious illusions that complicate its cure.
+THE HISTORY of Black people in this country L is a complex, engaging and thoughtcompelling history, a history of Holocaust and enduring hope; of savage enslavement and yet an insuppressible desire and demand for freedom.
+It is a history of an awesome and undeserved suffering and an amazing self-healing of a people in the process of bringing health to a sick society which refuses to recognize its illness or surrender the racial and religious illusions that complicate its cure.
 And thus, it is, of necessity, a history of an unfinished struggle for a consciously lived freedom and substantive justice in a land that promised freedom and claimed justice, even while enslaving us and continuously evidencing a deeply rooted racial and religious commitment to White supremacy.

-To speak of substantive justice for us is to speak of racial justice, a particular people-focused justice which requires a particular set of remedies.
+To speak of substantive justice for us is to speak of racial justice, a particular peoplefocused justice which requires a particular set of remedies.
 It seeks to end a particularized racial oppression rooted in history of enslavement and segregation and continuously expressed and experienced in current realities of structural disadvantages, disparities and oppression.
+Thus, subsuming us under all-embracing categories like "underrepresented", "minorities" and even "people of color" does not speak directly to the nature of our oppression nor offer the substantive justice required to end the varied forms of oppression we experience in particular and particularized ways.